Hong Kong’s housing market conditions continue to deteriorate

-Hong Kong’s residential property price index fell sharply by 13.2% in Q1 2024 from the same period last year, its ninth consecutive quarter of year-on-year decline, according to data released by the Ratings and Valuation Department (RVD).
-It was its third biggest year-on-year fall in the past two decades.
-When adjusted for inflation, residential property prices were down by 14.9% over the same period.
+Hong Kong's residential property price index fell sharply by 12.52% in Q3 2024 from the same period last year, its eleventh consecutive quarter of year-on-year decline, according to data released by the Ratings and Valuation Department (RVD).
+It was one of the biggest year-on-year price falls in the past two decades.
+When adjusted for inflation, residential property prices were down by 14.38% over the same period.

 Variations in price movements per property size and region: